ArronaxKP/MassEffectAndromedaModdingGuide/TextureModding/First-Attempt-At-Kesh.md

 * ambappearancepreset - Appearance Preset - so look in appearancepresentitem
 * global - The location, also kar, nex, rem, etc
 * arkcon - Something to do with the ark
-* superintendent - Kesh likely wasn't named Kesh originally, so she is the "superindendent" of the Nexus
+* superintendent - Kesh likely wasn't named Kesh originally, so she is the "superintendent" of the Nexus
 * kom_und - Krogan, the M or F seems to point to M is body, F is head
 * model_simpleitem - model simple item
 * 1047008620 - identifier (very important)